-Downsizing of Unamid 'potentially fatal': SDFG
+Downsizing of Unamid in Darfur 'potentially fatal': SDFG

 The proposal to downsize the AU-UN peacekeeping mission in Darfur is 'an open invitation to accelerate violence against civilians in Darfur', said a civil rights organisation.
 Meanwhile the US envoy to Khartoum discounted calls by international think thanks to delay the removal of sanctions on Sudan.